-The condition just described is illustrated on the diagram by line A. You can see at this point that the pressure upstream of the ESV/GSV is 4.3 MPa(a) whilst downstream the pressure is 5.6 kPa(a).
+This condition is illustrated on the diagram by line A. You can see at this point that the pressure upstream of the ESV/GSV is 4.3 MPa(a) whilst downstream the pressure is 5.6 kPa(a).

-Q4.7 Steam at 4 MPa(a) passes through open ESV's and leaks past tripped GSV's into the high pressure turbine.
+Steam at 4 MPa(a) passes through open ESV's and leaks past tripped GSV's into the high pressure turbine.
 The condenser pressure is 10 kPa(a).
 What is the temperature of the steam in the high pressure turbine.